St Mary's College, Oscott: 21st Century

 After the closure of St Cuthbert's College, Ushaw, Durham, in 2011, many of the dioceses in the province of Liverpool sent their students to Oscott to complete their training.
 This gave a boost in numbers at the college at a time when vocations seemed to be scarce.

 Pope Benedict XVI visited on 19 September 2010, following the beatification, earlier that day in Birmingham's Cofton Park, of Cardinal Newman who stayed at the college, in the late 1840s.
-During his visit to Oscott, Benedict had lunch with the Roman Catholic bishops of England, Scotland, and Wales.
+During his visit to Oscott, Benedict addressed the Roman Catholic bishops of England, Scotland, and Wales.
 The Oscott visit was the last scheduled event during the four-day 2010 State Visit of Benedict to the UK.
 The Pope would later depart the UK from Birmingham Airport.

 In 2023, the college hosted a seminar called "Rethink Abortion Day," which was led by prominent US-based activist anti-abortion groups.
 The seminar was based on building on the successes experienced by the Pro-Life movement in the United States and expanding their successes into the United Kingdom.

 A national Eucharistic Congress for England and Wales is scheduled to take place at the college in September 2024.